MOONLABIISERB/marl-ecs-course/Assignment-3/README.md

 python train.py
 ```

-Training results will be saved and visualized.
+Training results will be saved with training logs that include training rewards of each episode, steps to taken to rech final position

 ### Visualizing Rewards and Steps

 Rewards and steps during training can be visualized using:
-- `rewards_and_steps.png`: Displays the agents' cumulative rewards and steps taken over episodes.
+- `visualize.py`: Displays the agents' cumulative rewards and steps taken over episodes.
+You will have to load the `training_logs.pkl` file.

 ### Evaluating Trained Agents